donatienLeray/WortEx/tasks.md

 $$ \sigma = \sqrt{\frac{\sum{(x - \bar{x})^2}}{N}} $$

-where $ \sigma $ is the standard deviation, $ x $ is each individual value, $ \bar{x} $ is the mean, and $ N $ is the number of values.
+where $\sigma$ is the standard deviation, $x$ is each individual value, $\bar{x}$ is the mean, and $N$ is the number of values.

-If working with a sample, use the sample standard deviation formula, involving dividing by $ N-1 $ to correct for bias in the estimation of the population variance.\
+If working with a sample, use the sample standard deviation formula, involving dividing by $N-1$ to correct for bias in the estimation of the population variance.\

 </details>
 <br>